 Steel is a major commodity in the Global Economy, and the factors that influence steel prices are often complex.

 Because the steel industry is part of the competitive free-market, prices remain relatively stable over time.
-However, price fluctuations do happen and can have a significant effect on the final cost of constructing a new metal building.
+However, price fluctuations do happen and can have a significant effect on the cost of constructing a new metal building and the final steel building price.

-To help you understand why steel prices fluctuate and how they might affect the final cost of your new steel building, we’ve identified and explained the 5 major factors that increase the price of steel and how those factors can directly or indirectly drive up the cost of your Metal Building.
+The price of steel can be influenced by a variety of factors.
+To help you understand why steel prices fluctuate and how they might affect the final cost of your new custom metal building, we've identified and explained the 5 major factors that increase the price of steel and how those factors can directly or indirectly drive up the steel building prices.

 5 Factors that Influence The Price of Steel: